SpaceSpiff20/chat2gpt/README.md

   - `IMAGE_QUALITY`: This sets the image quality for the DALL-E API, can be "standard" or "hd".
 Default: "standard".
   - `DALLE_MODEL`: This sets the DALL-E model for the DALL-E API.
 Must choose between "dall-e-2" or "dall-e-3".
 Default: "dall-e-2".
   - `API_URL`: This sets the API endpoint for the chat completions API.
 Default: "https://api.openai.com/v1/chat/completions".
-  - `ELEVENLABS_API_KEY`: Your ElevenLabs API key.
+  - `SPEECHIFY_API_KEY`: Your Speechify API key.
 Can be disabled by omitting this secret.
-  - `ELEVENLABS_MODEL_NAME`: ElevenLabs model you're using.
-Default: "eleven_multilingual_v2".
   - `GCS_BUCKET_NAME`: Your chosen name for the GCS bucket meant for TTS audio file storage.
   - `MODERATION`: Set to "False" to disable OpenAI's Moderation API.
 Default: "True".